Madsn/vcta-grails/README.md

 ### Heroku free tier performance

 Current memory limit for the free dyno (1X) is 512 mb ram.
 If you modify the JAVA_OPTS environment variable, setting `-Xmx128m`, it should be able to run within the limit.
-The app can still run even though it excees the memory limit, but performance will be [degraded](https://devcenter.heroku.com/articles/error-codes#r14-memory-quota-exceeded).
+The app can still run even though it exceeds the memory limit, but performance will be [degraded](https://devcenter.heroku.com/articles/error-codes#r14-memory-quota-exceeded).

 After around 1 hour with no requests, heroku will put the app in an idle state to save resources.
 The first request that wakes it from this state will have a long response time.